nabilatajrin/web-sample/README.md

 # web-sample
-This repository contains a simple web project.
+This repository contains a simple web application using only html.